 Yes, you can trade with leverage on Plus500 because using leveraging trading can increase your chances of making profits.
 However, the opposite is also true, and traders may suffer serious financial losses.

 The leverage options can be as high as 1:30.
-This particular option is accessible by traders who have upgraded to a retail account on Plus500.
+This particular option is accessible by traders who have an account on Plus500.

 However, keep in mind that leverage trading can be one of the riskiest investments to make.
 As much as you want to make higher profits, consider spending some time learning all there is to leverage trading.
 That way, you will have more information that will help you leverage your trades more successfully.